MultiSafepay/opencart/README.md

 7. Go to "Extensions" > "Modifications" and click on refresh button.
 8. Go to "Extensions" > "Payments" > "MultiSafepay" and click in the edit button to access the settings page.
 9. You will see a warning notification message, indicating is needed to make some maintenance tasks to delete old extension files.
-10. Go to "Maintenance" tab and at the end of the list; click on the button to delete old extension files.
+10. Go to "Maintenance" tab and at the end of the list; click on the button to delete old plugin files.
-11. Setup all the fields required in the extension.
+11. Setup all the fields required in the plugin.

 For additional information or instructions please see our [installation & configuration manual](https://docs.multisafepay.com/plugins/opencart/manual/)

-### How to upgrade the extension from version lower or equals than 2.2.1 to 3.0.0
+### How to upgrade the plugin from version lower or equals than 2.2.1 to 3.0.0
 Please contact one of our integration specialist to receive help and guide on this process: <a href="mailto:integration@multisafepay.com">integration@multisafepay.com</a>

 ## Support